sebanc/brunch/install-with-linux.md

 If you installed using a Linux Live USB or installed to a second internal disk, then you should be ready to boot into Brunch without a USB.
 If you've installed to a USB, keep it plugged in and reboot.
 It is normal for the first boot to take a very long time, please be patient.

 * The first boot is the best time to setup anything important such as [changing kernels][changing-kernels] or [framework options][framework-options] by selecting the "ChromeOS (Settings)" boot option.
+* If you have any issues, it is strongly advised to check out the [Brunch Configuration Menu][edit-brunch-config] for possible patches or solutions.

   </details>